aendrs/SC_3c_v2/README.md

 University of Turin, Italy

+> Méndez, Carlos Andrés, Alessia Celeghin, Matteo Diano, Davide Orsenigo, Brian Ocak, and Marco Tamietto.
+"A deep neural network model of the primate superior colliculus for emotion recognition."
+Philosophical Transactions of the Royal Society B 377, no. 1863 (2022): 20210512.

 ---
 *Files:*

-Main_Model.py = Principal script of the model, needs Tensorflow 1.13 and Keras 2.22
+Main_Model.py = Principal script of the model, needs Tensorflow 2.x and Keras 2.22

 evaluate_model = Script for running a variety of tests on the trained model